 Luminos in The Gambia

-Looking ahead, Luminos is excited to grow our partnership with the government and realize our vision where thousands of children catch up to grade level, reintegrate into government schools, and prepare for lifelong learning.
+This pilot program is a significant milestone towards achieving our vision where thousands of Gambian children catch up to grade level, reintegrate into government schools, and prepare for lifelong learning.

 “Every child deserves to be given the opportunity to explore and realize their full potential through schooling.
 This is my conviction.”